2022 in UFC: 2022 by the numbers

+Katlyn Chookagian became the first fighter in UFC history to win their first 10 bouts by decision.; Claudio Puelles became the first fighter to have three victories by kneebar submission.; Jéssica Andrade became the first fighter to win by a standing arm-triangle choke submission with her victory at UFC Fight Night 205.; Rob Font's 271 significant strikes set the record for the most in a bantamweight bout.; Zhang Weili's spinning back‑fist victory was the first by a woman in UFC history.; Muhammad Mokaev's 12 takedowns at UFC Fight Night 208 were the most in a flyweight bout.; Cory McKenna became the first female to win by a Von Flue choke submission with her victory at UFC on ESPN 40.; Khamzat Chimaev's victory at UFC 279 marked his fourth bout without absorbing a significant strike, the most in UFC history.; Rafael dos Anjos became the first fighter in UFC history to record over 8 hours of total fight time.; Raul Rosas Jr., at 18 years old, became the youngest fighter to score a victory with his UFC 282 win.;

 2022 UFC Honors awards

 Starting in 2019, the UFC created year-end awards with "UFC Honors President's Choice Awards" for categories "Performance of the Year" and "Fight of the Year" being chosen by UFC CEO Dana White.
 The other "UFC Honors Fan Choice Awards" are for categories "Knockout of the Year", "Submission of the Year", "Event of the Year", "Comeback of the Year" and, from 2020, "Debut of the Year" in which fans are able to vote for the winner on social media.

 Winners receive a trophy commemorating their achievement along with a set of tires from sponsor Toyo Tires.